 Assesses the effects of decarbonisation on the existing energy supply and transmission networks and how future network technologies will deal with these challenges.
 This area includes: research into generation and transmission networks of all scales; management of demand and integration of different energy vectors; and power electronics research into the design, fabrication and engineering of circuits for reliable high-power, high-voltage applications in the context of Energy Networks.

-We will maintain investment in this research area as a proportion of the EPSRC portfolio.
 This strategy aims to support the profound transformation needed to achieve decarbonisation of the whole energy system, as per the government's 2050 targets to reduce greenhouse gas emissions and maintain the security and reliability of the energy supply (Evidence source 1,2,3).

 The strategy recognises that fundamental research in Energy Networks plays a crucial role in enabling other technologies to contribute to a secure and resilient energy system.
 By the end of the current Delivery Plan, we aim to: